iMESchelp!

 In this section, we will cover the four recurring steps to construct a workflow within iMESc:

-• For unsupervised methods, only Numeric-Attribute (X) is needed.
+For unsupervised methods, only Numeric-Attribute (X) is needed. iMESc automatically recognizes the Numeric-Attribute associated with the Datalist as (X).

-• For classification models, both Numeric-Attribute (X) and Factor-Attribute (Y) are needed.
+For supervised classification models, both the Numeric-Attribute (X) and the Factor-Attribute (Y) are needed. iMESc automatically recognizes the Numeric-Attribute and Factor-Attribute associated with the Datalist as X and Y, respectively.
 X and Y can be from the same or different Datalists.

 • Saving data changes can be done as new Datalists or overwrite existing ones.
 Factor, Coords, and Shapes attributes are automatically transferred to the new Datalist.
 Models previously saved in a Datalist are not transferred.